We always hope relationships will last forever in business, but that is not always the case.

 Switching means revising training manuals, re-training supervisors, and having them educate workers.
 Of course, it can take time for employees to get accustomed to the new system.

 Most vendors know about these costs.
-They realize that once a business implements their process and becomes accustomed to their systems, it becomes difficult for a client to switch.
+They realize that it becomes difficult for a client to switch once a business implements its process and becomes accustomed to its systems.
 Switching costs permit vendors to provide poor service, raise prices, and neglect requests.

 What’s the answer then?

 The easiest way to avoid the cost of switching vendors is to develop a vendor-agnostic approach instead of relying on a proprietary process in the first place.
 Developing a vendor-agnostic approach will save you time, better ensure compliance, and future-proof your ITAD program.

 Remember, your process should not change when you switch vendors, decide to work with multiple vendors, or when key employees quit, for that matter.
 The bus gets to keep driving even when people get on and off of it.